MetricsDAO/xyz/README.md

 You should see message Eligible for Vesting statement
 Switch account to a non allocated group and you should see not eligible

-using IPFS package node has to be > 15 to using 16.16
+using IPFS package node has to be > 15 to using version in .nvmrc
 with nvm installed you should be able to run `nvm use`

 ## Create Questions and View Questions/Upvote